 It is based on the philosophy of Agile development and breaking down all tasks into iterations and versions.

-Only seven team members are responsible for the platform’s development and operation, while such market giants like Adobe, SAP, eBay are the stable platform’s clients.
+Only seven team members are responsible for the platform’s development and operation, while market giants like Adobe, SAP, and eBay are the stable platform’s clients.

 InVision: key features

 - Working with a database of questions and tasks with the ability to notify the entire team or individual developers

 - Version and revision control within a single online platform